corelan/pyencfsgui/README.md

 ## Dependencies

-In order to use pyencfsgui, you need to install the following dependencies:
+In order for pyencfsgui to be able to function, you need to install the following dependencies:

 - python3 (3.9.x or higher)
 - python3 libraries: PyQT5, pycrypto

+Of course, as pyencfsgui relies on encfs and/or gocryptfs, those utilities need to be installed as well.
 - encfs (1.9.x) and/or gocryptfs (1.8.x)

 On macOS, you'll also need to install: